Why Y DNA testing?

 Why Big Y Next Generation Sequencing for discovering SNPs?

-Big Y is probably the most important Y DNA test that you can take because it goes beyond testing for public and known SNPs.
-Big Y discovers your own line of SNPs rather than just the known SNPs.
-Here's an analogy to help explain Big Y using the Lewis and Clark Expedition with an aviation twist.
+Big Y700 is probably the most important Y DNA test that you can take because it goes beyond testing for public and known SNPs.
+Big Y700 discovers your own line of SNPs rather than just the known SNPs.
+Here's an analogy to help explain Big Y700 using the Lewis and Clark Expedition with an aviation twist.

-Single SNP testing is like flying a two seater from St. Louis and hoping to land in Astoria without knowing where Astoria is.
+Single SNP testing is like flying a two seat airplane from St. Louis and hoping to land in Astoria without knowing where Astoria is.
 The plane is low priced and reliable but has bad gas mileage.
 More importantly, Astoria may not even have coordinates on the map yet or a landing strip.
 This kind of approach is most applicable when someone who is highly probable to be on the edge of your genealogically known family has already done a Big Y test and has built a very tall tower or lighthouse to go with a new landing strip.
-That tower in Astoria could be thought as a super version of Astoria Column and it is built with 111 Y STRs.
+That tower in Astoria could be thought as a super version of Astoria Column as it is built with 111 Y STR markers.

 Fixed SNP panel/pack testing is like flying the two seater from St. Louis hopscotching across the country, landing at a handful of small airports and getting out and taking a good set of photos at each location and then deciding the next location to fly to.
-Fixed SNP packs/panels are a good, low entry price way to go, but suffer the same problem any fixed SNP test suffers.
+Fixed SNP packs/panels are a low entry price way to go, but suffer the same problem any fixed SNP test suffers.
 What if your Astoria hasn't been discovered?
 Perhaps, even your State of Oregon has not been discovered.
 You also might have troubles if your eyesight or navigation system isn't so good.
-For good navigation you'd want to have at least 67 Y STRs although 111 is a better long term investment.
+For good navigation you'd want to have at least 111 Y STR markers.

 Big Y Discovery testing is like having a super high speed, fuel efficient jet traversing back and forth on multiple paths high across the sky on mostly clear days taking special photos of the countryside between St. Louis and the Pacific Coast.
-It is scanning over 11 million locations.
+It is scanning over 14.5 million locations.
 If your Astoria turns out to be San Diego, Long Beach or Tacoma, that's okay.
 Big Y is accomplishing what Lewis and Clark were doing, mapping the route for settlers to follow in the form of lower entry price tests.
-Unfortunately, your family of genealogical record might not even be on the maps for the mass migration of settlers to come, that is without Big Y discovery testing.
+Unfortunately, your family of genealogical record might not even be on the maps for the mass migration of settlers to come, that is without SNP discovery testing like Big Y700.
 It's just a fact of the Y chromosome just as it is of the geography.
 The settlers won't go to a place when they don't know where it is or even know it exists.

-Only a member of your genealogical family can discover your Astoria and erect the Astoria Column of 111 STRs for the settlers.
+Only a member of your genealogical family can discover your Astoria and erect the Astoria Column tower of 111 markers for the settlers.
 We need leaders from each family.

-I'm asking you to start thinking about Big Y if you haven't already.
+I'm asking you to start thinking about Big Y700 if you haven't already.
 Be a lead-explorer!
-There are now several thousand Big Y results completed.
+There are now several thousand Big Y results completed for the R1b haplogroup.
 It works.
-Big Y results can come in as quickly as 4 weeks (FTDNA uses an 8-10 week estimate).
-Pooling of resources at the project/family/surname levels can help share the cost, but be look for holiday, DNA Day, Father's Day sales promotions.
+Big Y results can come in quickly (the vast majority come in 10-12 weeks but this varies.)
+Pooling of resources at the project/family/surname levels can help share the cost, but look for holiday, DNA Day, Father's Day sales promotions.